BPScott/talk-the-step-after-styleguides/index.md

 upon a standard way that you want your brand to be presented - what colours you use, what typefaces, what font sizes, how you want to represent you common domain objects - such as a "Programme object" to a show a programme on aggregation pages like A-Zs in the /programmes world.
-You talk all these ideas and give them names and by giving them names you gain power over them, you no longer have to talk about what something looks like, you talk about what it IS.
+You talk all these ideas
+and give them names and by giving them names you gain power over them, you no longer have to talk about what something looks like and it's properties, you talk about what it IS.

 </aside>
 </section>